JCRCS/TemplateWorkSpace/README.md

 # TemplateWorkSpace
-This is a repository where are stored different Workspace Templates, to keep structure and best practices since the beginning of each project!
-Meanly based on python for Data Science
+This is a repository where different Workspace Templates are stored, to maintain the structure and best practices from the beginning of each project!
+Python-based for Data Science